kimjune01/kimjune01.github.io/_posts/2023/2023-07-28-of-teams-and-perf.md

 Helping a teammate boosts their perf, not one's own.
 Writing a thoughtful feedback message comes at the expense of writing one's own perf package.
 And why share lessons learned with those who you compare scores with?

-Are we really surprised that nobody passes the ball?
+Are we really surprised when nobody passes the ball?